 Start Date Completion Date

 Third Party/Joint Applicant Agreement (must be executed prior to contract award date)

-Environmental Document
+Ī Environmental Document

-f Design and Permitting (if applicable)
+Design and Permitting (if applicable)

-f ROW (if applicable)
+ROW (if applicable)

 Award of Contract

 Construction

 O&M

 (10 years minimum 15 or 20 years for match reduction)

 iii.
 Project Management

-Provide an assessment of the management cap include an organization chart (as attachment), s for ensuring that the project is completed and h showing key project individu uals who will be responsible
+Provide an assessment of the management cap include an organization chart (as attachment), s for ensuring that the project is completed and h howing key project individu ials who will be responsible

 iv.
-Partnerships State in what capacity the joint applicant/third contribution, time contribution, etc.) and explayour agency and the joint applicant/third party. in the process and timing of
+Partnerships State in what capacity the joint applicant/third contribution, time contribution, etc.) and expla your agency and the joint applicant/third party.

 V. Transportation Nexus Describe how the project meets the transportation nexus definition.
 See page 11-1 and 11-2. vi.
 Existing Water Quality Expenditures Describe how the project supplements and does not supplant funding from other sources of transportation related water quality projects and programs (see Overview on page 11-1 for further details) This question may not apply to all projects. vii.
 Integrated Regional Water Management Plan (IRWMP) Is the proposed project identified in an existing IRWMP?
-Yes No ⁄iii.
+Yes No /iii.
 Description of Proposed Project Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).